malaybaku/VMagicMirror/docs/pages/english/docs/motion.md

 {% include docimg.html file="/images/docs/arm_side_open.png" customclass="col s12 m4 l4" imgclass="fit-doc-img" %}
 </div>

+`Enable mouse motion to FPS assumed mode`: When this checkbox is turned on, the hand will still move when you are playing PC FPS game.
+This option also has disadvantage that pen tablet or screen touch operation maybe become unnatural.

 `Presentation-like hand`: Check to move the charactrer's right hand as if he/she talks in presentation.

 `Presentation-like motion scale [%]`: This property is not used currently, and will be removed in future update.